 I’ve not had any huge career.
 I was a music director in the church for a long time, but that was mostly so I could sing.
 I inherited a beautiful voice.

 Growing up I was best sat on a horse.
 I still adore horses and riding.
 I must do more with them.

 I’m currently homeless, drifting in the province of Ontario as I figure out what’s next for me.
 A few years ago I quit a job, sold my house, and moved to the UK.
-Residency was not to be had, so I came back to Canada.
-I still plan to live in the UK, but in the meantime, might head west.
+Great Britain did not want me to stay, so I came back to Canada.
+I still plan to live in the UK, but in the meantime, am hunkered on the west coast.

 So for today, I’m “about” writing.
 There are at least two books gestating and long past their due date.
 Nothing so bad as an overdue book!